rust-lang/book/nostarch/chapter11.md

 Just as `cargo run` compiles your code and then runs the resulting binary, `cargo test` compiles your code in test mode and runs the resulting test binary.
-You can specify command line options to change the default behavior of `cargo test`.
-For example, the default behavior of the binary produced by `cargo test` is to run all the tests in parallel and capture output generated during test runs, preventing the output from being displayed and making it easier to read the output related to the test results.
+The default behavior of the binary produced by `cargo test` is to run all the tests in parallel and capture output generated during test runs, preventing the output from being displayed and making it easier to read the output related to the test results.
+You can, however, specify command line options to change this default behavior.

 Some command line options go to `cargo test`, and some go to the resulting test binary.
 To separate these two types of arguments, you list the arguments that go to `cargo test` followed by the separator `--` and then the ones that go to the test binary.
-Running `cargo test --help` displays the options you can use with `cargo test`, and running `cargo test -- --help` displays the options you can use after the separator `--`.
+Running `cargo test --help` displays the options you can use with `cargo test`, and running `cargo test -- --help` displays the options you can use after the separator.

 ### Running Tests in Parallel or Consecutively

-When you run multiple tests, by default they run in parallel using threads.
+When you run multiple tests, by default they run in parallel using threads, meaning they finish running faster and you get feedback quicker.
-This means the tests will finish running faster so you can get feedback quicker on whether or not your code is working.
-Because the tests are running at the same time, make sure your tests don’t depend on each other or on any shared state, including a shared environment, such as the current working directory or environment variables.
+Because the tests are running at the same time, you must make sure your tests don’t depend on each other or on any shared state, including a shared environment, such as the current working directory or environment variables.